 A Complete Guide on Vechain Thor (VET) Blockchain

-The VeChain Thor (VET) is a public blockchain designed with one aim in mind: to enhance supply chain management and to streamline business processes and information flow for complex supply chains through the use of distributed ledger technology (DTL).
+The VeChain Thor (VET) is a public blockchain designed with one aim: to enhance supply chain management and streamline business processes and information flow for complex supply chains through distributed ledger technology (DTL).